ansible/awx-operator/README.md

 ### Basic Install

 Once you have a running Kubernetes cluster, you can deploy AWX Operator into your cluster using [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/).
+Follow the instructions here to install the latest version of Kustomize: https://kubectl.docs.kubernetes.io/installation/kustomize/

 First, create a file called `kustomization.yaml` with the following content: